MicrosoftDocs/intellicode/docs/custom-model-faq.md

 ## Q. How often should I retrain the model – does it get better over time?

-For AI-enhanced IntelliSense recommendations, the model becomes stale if you change method usages and names, add new methods, et cetera.
+For AI-assisted IntelliSense recommendations, the model becomes stale if you change method usages and names, add new methods, et cetera.
 The model doesn't know about those new usages and names until you train it again.
 If you've made numerous changes or additions to a codebase, consider retraining any models that were created from it.

 Retraining is a manual process, so the model won't improve unless you elect to retrain.
 In the future, we’d like to automate this process.
 For example, we're considering ways you may be able to include retraining as part of your continuous integration (CI) build steps.